GEOPHYSICAL FACT FILE

 METHOD & SITE OPERATION

 Depth probes provide models of vertical variations in ground resistivity using an expanding electrode array offset from a central reference point.
 Depth penetration increases with wider electrode separation, providing a one dimensional layered resistivity model.
 Composite sections are produced by interpolating between depth probes at regular intervals along a survey line.
+Resistivity Imaging also known as resistivity tomography, is an advanced development of the method.
+Enhanced data quality and resolution provide continuous two-dimensional resistivity models.
+Fifty or more electrodes are set-out in a regularly spaced array, connected to a computer-controlled resistivity meter via multicore cables.

 PRESENTATION

 Advanced data processing using specialist inversion software removes distortions caused by the effects of electrode geometry, to produce a high resolution image of the variations in ground resistivity with depth.
 The model is contoured using a colour scale to produce a two-dimensional cross-sectional model of ground resistivity.
-Our geophysicists use the final resistivity imaging section to provide clients with a detailed interpretation of the ground conditions on site
+Our geophysicists use the final resistivity imaging section to provide clients with a detailed interpretation of the ground conditions on site.

 APPLICATIONS